software-mansion/radon-ide/packages/docs/docs/launch-configuration.md

 `eas.ios` and `eas.android` are objects taking keys:
 - `profile` – required, used for [selecting builds](https://docs.expo.dev/build/eas-json/#development-builds) suitable for running in simulators.
-- `useBuildType` – required, affects how IDE will select builds from EAS.
-Can be `latest` which will use the most recent build with matching platform and profile or `id` which will use build with matching UUID.
-If no matching builds are found, IDE will show an error.
-- `buildUUID` – required when using `useBuildType=id`, selects build to use.
+- `buildUUID` – when specified, downloads build using its UUID.
+It uses latest build otherwise.

 Below is an example that replaces iOS and Android local builds with builds from EAS:
 ```json